 Remember, it is better to produce too much electricity for car audio than not enough.

 Add a second battery for car audio to stabilize current flow

 Cost $200 – $1300 depending on type and capacity

-An additional battery is useful when you have installed powerful amplifiers in the vehicle and listening to music with the engine turned off.
+An additional battery is useful when you have installed powerful amplifiers in the vehicle and listen to music with the engine turned off.

-Especially lithium batteries are worth buying, due to the lifetime.
+Especially lithium batteries are worth buying due to their lifetime.
 Although they are the most expensive of all types and require a special charger, they can be charged and discharged thousands of times without losing performance.